-Learning to read requires certain executive functioning skills.
+Learning to read requires certain executive function skills.

-Kids with executive functioning issues may struggle with reading.
+Kids with executive function challenges may struggle with reading.

 They may confuse letters that look similar and have trouble sounding out words.

 Executive function plays a big part in different aspects of learning to read.
 It’s key to mastering the alphabet and understanding what words mean.
-So when kids have weak executive functioning skills it can create certain difficulties with reading.
-Here are five ways executive functioning issues can affect reading.
+When kids have weak executive function skills, it can create difficulties with reading.
+Here are five ways executive function challenges can affect reading.

-Kids with executive functioning issues may confuse letters when they’re learning the alphabet.
+Kids with executive function challenges may confuse letters when they’re learning the alphabet.
 That’s because once they’ve learned something, it can be hard for them to leave it behind and adopt new rules.

-Take the letters P and R. If a child learns P first, she may not recognize that R is similar, but has an extra stroke.
-She may still reflexively see it as P. She also needs to be able to sustain attention long enough in order to realize that an extra stroke turns a P into an R.
+Take the letters P and R. A child who learns P first may not recognize that R is similar, but has an extra stroke.
+The child may still reflexively see it as P. Focus also plays a role.
+Kids need to be able to sustain attention long enough in order to realize that an extra stroke turns a P into an R.

 New readers need to be able to sound out unfamiliar words letter by letter.
-That can be tricky for kids with executive functioning issues.
+That can be tricky for kids with executive function challenges.
 To a word, they have to keep the letter sounds from the beginning of a word in mind as they work through the rest of the word.

-For example, if a child comes across the phrase a fork in the road, she’ll first consider the literal meaning.
-Then she’ll decide if it makes sense based on the context.
+For example, if kids come across the phrase a fork in the road, they’ll first consider the literal meaning.
+Then they’ll decide if it makes sense based on the context.
 Is there really a fork in the road?
 Or does it mean something else in this case?

 When kids first learn to read, most sentences are in the active voice.
 “Sophie pushed Kevin” is an example of active voice.
 Eventually sentences become more complicated.
 “Kevin was pushed by Sophie” means the same thing.
-But kids with executive functioning issues may misinterpret the sentence to mean that the Kevin pushed Sophie, rather than the other way around.
+But kids who have trouble with executive function may misinterpret the sentence to mean that Kevin pushed Sophie, rather than the other way around.

 Learning anything new takes effort, and reading is no different.
-You have to sit still, pay attention and ignore distractions.
-Kids with executive functioning issues often struggle with focus.
+You have to sit still, pay attention, and ignore distractions.
+Kids with executive function challenges often struggle with focus.
 Trouble concentrating for a period of time can make it hard for kids to decode.
 It can also make it difficult to figure out the meaning of what they’re reading.

 Learning to read requires many skills.
-Kids with executive functioning issues may need extra practice to master the basics of reading.
+Kids with executive function challenges may need extra practice to master the basics of reading.

-Working memory and flexible thinking are key executive functions that help kids become good readers.
+Working memory and flexible thinking are key executive function skills that help kids become good readers.

 Kids who have trouble in this area can struggle with understanding what they’ve read.